LandonSchropp/waffle/readme.md

 ### Mixins

-All of the classes in the CSS can be achieved by using Waffle's class mixins.
-Here's the full list of supported functions:
+All of the classes in waffle.css can be achieved by using Waffle's class mixins.
+Here's the full list.

 * `column-container($reverse: false)`: Creates a container for columns.
 This mixin takes one parameter, `$reverse`, which determines if the `column-container`'s columns are reversed or not.
 * `row-container($reverse: false)`: The same thing as `column-container`, but for rows.